 - Eat out early or late when a restaurant is less busy and better able to address your needs.

 Keeping a strict gluten-free diet is a lifelong necessity for people with celiac disease.
 Following the diet and avoiding cross-contamination results in fewer symptoms and complications of the disease.

 For some people with non-celiac gluten sensitivity, the condition may not be lifelong.
 Some research suggests that you may follow the diet for a certain period, such as one or two years, and then retest your sensitivity to gluten.
 For other people with non-celiac gluten sensitivity, the diet may be a lifelong treatment.

-Few clinical studies have looked at the benefits of the diet among the general population — people without celiac disease or non-celiac gluten sensitivity.
-There is not enough clinical evidence to determine the accuracy of the following claims about the diet's results:
+Some clinical studies have looked at the benefits of the diet among people who do not have celiac disease or who have non-celiac gluten sensitivity.
+More research is needed to determine the accuracy of the following claims about the diet's results:

 - Weight loss

 The foods not included in a gluten-free diet provide important vitamins and other nutrients.
 For example, whole-grain breads and other products are natural or enriched sources of the following: